 What is the expiration date of an E2 investor visa?

-The expiration date is not the same as the departure date; E2 investor visa holders can stay until their extension application is decided.
+An E-2 investor visa is initially valid for two years, but extensions for the non-immigrant status can be granted indefinitely for two-year increments, so you can re-enter the United States.
+The expiration date is not the same as the departure date; E-2 investor visa holders can stay until their extension application is decided.

 Can I use an E2 Visa in an expired passport?

 A valid visa remains valid even if the passport has expired.
-However, to use the valid visa for travel, you must present a valid passport from the country that issued the E2 Visa.
+However, to use the valid visa for travel, visa applicants must present a valid passport from the country that issued the E-2 Visa.
+The consular officer will examine both passports and validate your investor visa so you can re-enter the United States.

 How hard is it to get an E2 Visa?

-The difficulty of obtaining an E-2 visa depends on various factors, including your eligibility, the nature of your investment, and the documentation you provide to support your application.
-In 2021, the E2 Visa success rate was 92%, which shows high probability of success.
+The visa application can be complex.
+But whether you get the E-2 visa depends on various factors, including your eligibility, the nature of your investment, your commerce and navigation skills, and the additional documentation you provide to a consular officer to support your application.
+In 2021, the E2 Visa success rate was 92%, which shows a high probability of success.

 More About American Visas